material-motion/material-motion/specifications/context_transitions/directionality.md

 A    B    C
 ```

-Our application starts at context A. The user can change to context B, then context C, then back to context B. Each context change can be represented by a **context transition**.
+Our application starts at context A. The user then performs the following transitions:

+1. A to B.
+2. B to C.
+3. C to A.

 There are two ways to think about how we move between contexts: **from/to** and **back/fore**.